linn-guo/linn-guo.github.io/2025/zeno3/index.md

 " Yep!
 The faster one always catches the slower one in a finite amount of time… even if it feels like you're chasing again, and again, and again."

+## The "Trap" of Zeno Phenomenon

+In the story, every time the rabbit gets to where the tortoise was, the tortoise has already moved a tiny bit ahead.
+It feels like the rabbit is always just a little too late, and can never catch up!

+This is the very 'trap' of Zeno's paradox: mixing up infinitely many chasing steps with an infinitely long amount of time.

+Up next, let’s bring in the idea of limits to reveal the surprise: even with infinitely many steps, the total time is actually finite!

-Alight, fun time for us  big kids -- ready,steady, go!
+Alight, fun time for us  big kids -- ready, go!

 ## Math Explanation